AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-troubleshooting.md

 While browsing the list of data views, you may encounter the following warnings.

-### Yellow chip
+### Alert chip

-Query sources that include a yellow chip indicate that you have a permissions issue affecting your view of the data view.
-There are two context for when a yellow chip displays:
+Query sources that include a yellow alert chip indicate that you have a permissions issue affecting your view of the data view.
+There are two context for when an alert chip displays:

-- Yellow chips that read `Unknown Community` indicate that you have insufficient permissions to access the community or that has been deleted.
+- Alert chips that read `Unknown Community` indicate that you have insufficient permissions to access the community or that has been deleted.
 You must be a member of the community to access its data.
 Additionally, you cannot edit the query for the community until you are member of the community.
 Request that a community administrator add you to the community.

     **Unknown community chip**

     ![unknown](_images/unknown-community.png)

-- Yellow chips that display the community name indicate that you are a [Community Administrator](xref:community-community-roles#community-administrators) or [Community Member](xref:community-community-roles#community-member) with read access, but not a member of the community itself.
+- Alert chips that display the community name indicate that you are a [Community Administrator](xref:community-community-roles#community-administrators) or [Community Member](xref:community-community-roles#community-member) with read access, but not a member of the community itself.
 Community Administrators can use the visible community name to add users to the community.
 For more information on adding a user to the community, see <xref:community-manage-users>.

     **Read access chip with community name**